anirudhsatish22/cs124/docs/design.md

 We also have images from different stages of our application to show the flow when completing the different tasks that it is intended to do.

+For all the following Flows below are flows for any particular TaskList.
+Since we just added our List of TaskLists functionality, there is a slight to change to this flow
+The root flow in each TaskList remains the same, except going to that particular TaskList requires the additional step of clicking "GO" on the corresponding TaskList.

 ### Task 1: Adding a task to an empty list